gingerbeardman/alfred-mobygames/README.md

 ## Future

+I'd like to add the following
+- image thumbnails, so the correct game can more easily be chosen
-I'd like to display Alternate Titles, so foreign titles can be seen.
+- display Alternate Titles, so foreign titles can be seen
+- release information like year and country

 ### Note
 You'll need to configure the workflow with your own API Key - easily done, instructions are included.